 Fecal smears are made with a very small amount of feces mixed in two drops of tap water.
 The amount of feces used is approximately what will fit on top of a cotton swab stick in a rounded mound – NOT the maximum amount of feces that a cotton swab stick will hold.
 Place the feces on the slide, then mix well with water and add a coverslip.
 The resultant preparation should be almost transparent.
 The fecal smear is usually read at 10X and 40X.
 Parasite eggs, bacteria, and protozoa are noticed.
 Smears are needed for all animals less than six months, all exotic animals and all animals with diarrhea or intestinal disease.
 Smears may be stained with the addition of a drop of iodine solution to make giardia and other protozoa stand out.

 This procedure is also used to create a slide that is allowed to air dry for staining.
 A stained fecal smear can be examined under high power for the presence of inflammatory cells, bacteria, and protozoa.

 Giardia is identified on fecal smears as highly motile swimming organisms.
 Although giardia is small, it will be the largest moving organism seen on a smear.
 Look for motion to identify giardia.
-The cyst form of giardia will not be moving (picture below right).
-Giardia has several flagella that propel it and appear as if it has a tail (picture below left.
+The cyst form of giardia will not be moving (picture 1 below).
+Giardia has several flagella that propel it and appear as if it has a tail (picture 2 below).
 The monkey face or banjo shape is characteristic for giardia (See Figure 3).